ngshiheng/event-booking-app/README.md

-# An Event Booking App - Easy Booking
+# An Event Booking App - Easy Booking :ticket:

 ![alt text](https://i.imgur.com/Erh6Ily.png)
 This is a very basic event booking web application which allows user to sign up, login, create their own events, make bookings or cancel their own bookings.
 User is able to have a very basic graphical view of the summary of the bookings they have made.